gvdr/depRivation/README.md

 Socioeconomic Deprivation Indexes, the easy, tidy, R way.

-For the moment, the only data really available is the New Zealand Socioeconomic Deprivation Index as discussed [here](https://www.otago.ac.nz/wellington/departments/publichealth/research/hirp/otago020194.html).
+For the moment, the only data really available is the New Zealand Socioeconomic Deprivation Indexes at the Area Unit level as discussed [here](https://www.otago.ac.nz/wellington/departments/publichealth/research/hirp/otago020194.html).

 Install the `deprivation` package